Folklore (Taylor Swift album): Writing and recording

-Swift wrote two songs, "Exile" and "Betty", with her boyfriend, English actor Joe Alwyn.
+Swift wrote two songs, "Exile" and "Betty", with her then-boyfriend, English actor Joe Alwyn.
 She developed "Exile" as a duet, and Dessner recorded a draft of her singing both the male and female parts.
-Swift and Dessner ran through candidates for the male partner, and Swift liked the voice of Bon Iver's Justin Vernon, who is one half of the American indie rock band Big Red Machine along with Dessner.
-Dessner sent the song to Vernon, who liked the song, added his own lyrics and sang his part.
+Swift and Dessner ran through candidates for the male partner, and Swift liked the voice of Bon Iver's Justin Vernon, who is one half of the American indie rock band Big Red Machine, along with Dessner.
+Dessner sent the song to Vernon, who liked the song, added his own lyrics, and sang his part.
 "Betty" is the only song on the album produced by both Dessner and Antonoff; Swift was influenced by Bob Dylan's The Freewheelin' Bob Dylan (1963) and John Wesley Harding (1967) for its composition.
 Alwyn used the pseudonym William Bowery for his credits.
-Upon the album's release, mainstream media and fans pointed out Bowery's lack of online presence, and presumed the use of a pseudonym for Alwyn.
-Swift later confirmed that Bowery is indeed Alwyn, and that he penned the chorus of "Betty", and the piano line and first verse in "Exile".
-The last two songs written were "The 1" and "Hoax", the first and last songs on the album respectively; Swift wrote both in a span of few hours.
-Speaking about his collaboration with her, Dessner commented "there's a palpable humanity and warmth and raw emotion in these songs that I hope you'll love and take comfort in as much as I do."
+Upon the album's release, mainstream media and fans pointed out Bowery's lack of online presence, and presumed that it was actually a pseudonym for Alwyn, which was later ultimately confirmed by Swift.
+Swift added that he also penned the chorus of "Betty", and the piano line and first verse in "Exile".
+The last two songs written were "The 1" and "Hoax", the first and last songs on the album respectively; Swift wrote both in a span of a few hours.
+Speaking about his collaboration with her, Dessner commented, "there's a palpable humanity and warmth and raw emotion in these songs that I hope you'll love and take comfort in as much as I do."

 In a November 2020 Rolling Stone interview with Paul McCartney, Swift stated she began using words in the album's lyrics that she always wanted to use, not worrying about whether it would suit radio.
-She used "bigger, flowerier, prettier" words such as "epiphany", "elegies" and "divorcée", just because they "sound beautiful".
+She used "bigger, flowerier, prettier" words such as "epiphany", "elegies", and "divorcée", just because they "sound beautiful".
 Swift disclosed that she maintains lists of such words, and recalled using one such, "kaleidoscope", in "Welcome to New York" (2014).
 In a December 2020 Entertainment Weekly interview, Swift said the lyrics, melodies, and production of Folklore are the way she wanted them, without subjecting to others' expectations.